Blythe Keeler Robinson

 Blythe Keeler Robinson is an innovative leader with 20 years of non-profit management experience and expertise in educational programming, early childhood education, program design and implementation, grant writing and contract review and negotiation.

 As a dedicated servant leader, Robinson believes in giving back to the community.
 She volunteers with local organizations focused on children and the homeless population, and mentors girls and women.
-Robinson serves on the Board of Directors of the National Black Child Development Institute, the board of Directors of the International Women’s Forum-Georgia Chapter, the Atlanta Speech School Advisory Board and the Healthy Beginnings System of Care for Young Children Advisory Board.
+Robinson serves on the Board of Directors of the National Black Child Development Institute, the Board of Directors of the International Women’s Forum-Georgia Chapter and the Atlanta Speech School Advisory Board.
 She is also a member of Delta Sigma Theta Sorority, Incorporated.

 Robinson holds a bachelor’s degree in Government and Politics with a certificate in African American Studies from the University of Maryland, College Park, and a juris doctorate from The Georgetown University Law Center.